-At Seattle Cancer Care Alliance (SCCA), our world-class experts provide comprehensive treatment for blood cancers and other disorders that affect the blood, bone marrow or immune system.
+At Seattle Cancer Care Alliance (SCCA), our world-class experts provide comprehensive, team-based treatment for blood cancers and other disorders that affect the blood, bone marrow or immune system.

 Being diagnosed with a blood disorder can feel overwhelming.
 We have an experienced, compassionate team ready to help.

 SCCA has hematologists and hematologist-oncologists who specialize in blood cancers and nonmalignant blood diseases; the most advanced diagnostic, treatment and recovery programs; and extensive support.